chunkifydev/cli/README.md

 ## Usage

-You can use the chunkify CLI to transcode a local video, an URL or a source ID if it was already uploaded to Chunkify.
+You can use the chunkify CLI to transcode a local video, a URL, or a source ID if it was already uploaded to Chunkify.

 ```bash
 $ chunkify -i video.mp4 -o video_1080p.mp4 -f mp4/h264 -s 1920x1080 --crf 21